hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 can be performed by a married man without his wife: he must have the wife with him, the Sahadharmini, the "co-religionist" — that is the expression for a wife.
-The Hindu householder has to perform hundreds of ceremonies, but not one can be duly performed according to the Shâstras, if he has not a wife to complement it with her part in it.
+The Hindu householder has to perform hundreds of ceremonies, but not one can be duly performed according to the Shāstras, if he has not a wife to complement it with her part in it.

 Now Rama's wife was not with him then, as she had been banished.
 So, the